What does this surgical act consist of?

-It involves putting in the gastric cavity - under general anesthesia - a small balloon inflated with a mixture of saline and methylene blue.
-This pose can be performed only if the stomach and esophagus are free of any lesions, that is why it is necessary to carry out an endoscopy beforehand to make sure.
+This involves placing in the gastric cavity - under general anesthesia - a small balloon inflated with a mixture of physiological serum and methylene blue.
+This pose can only be performed if the stomach and esophagus are free of any lesions, which is why it is necessary to carry out an endoscopy beforehand to make sure.

 Who is this therapy for?

 It is only intended for obese patients, whose overweight can present serious physiological risks.
 Their body mass index (BMI) *, very high, is between 30 and 40, sometimes more.
 Generally, these are people who have failed to lose weight under a medically supervised diet.

 On the other hand, the installation of a balloon is not at all indicated for the people a little coated which would have, for example, ten kilos to lose.

 * Body Mass Index (BMI) is calculated by dividing weight by height squared.
 For example, for a person who is 1,70 m tall and weighs 60 kg, it is calculated as follows: